-Another similar system to ours is the Scalaris transactional DHT [40].
+One of the most similar system to ours is the Scalaris transactional DHT [37].
 It splits data across any number of DHT nodes, and supports transactional access to any set of data items addressed by primary key.
-However, it supports no durability for the stored data while our system provides durability for transactions by checkpointing data updates into the cloud data service.
-On the other hand, Scalaris guarantees strong consistency by using Paxos algorithms, which can address Byzantine failures, but introduces high costs for a transaction.
+However, it is purely an in-memory system so it does not supports durability for the stored data.
+In contrast, CloudTPS provides durability for transactions by checkpointing data updates into the cloud data service.
+Scalaris relies on the Paxos transactional algorithm, which can address Byzantine failures, but introduces high costs for each transaction.
 Moreover, each query requires one or more requests to be routed through the DHT, potentially adding latency and overhead.
 Cloud computing environments can also be expected to be much more reliable than typical peer-to-peer systems, which allows us to use more lightweight mechanisms for fault tolerance.